Appendix: Illustrative Cost Model

 | Implementation + 3-year run (FTE + contractors + training) | $1M-$3M | Often under-modeled |

-Rough combined band: about $8M–$25M over three years for a heavy “insurance-shaped” posture in a large footprint—before you can show a modeled reduction in hours of ambiguity per incident.
+Illustrative combined band: about $8M–$25M over three years for a heavy “insurance-shaped” posture in a large footprint—before you can show a modeled reduction in hours of ambiguity per incident.

 TCO is not the enemy.
 The question is whether the next dollar reduces forensic time enough to justify itself, or mainly expands capacity to store uncertainty.